DMP - Design and Media Production

 DMP 1213 History of Visual Design (2-2-3)

-In the History of Visual Design course, students reflect on a comprehensive overview of the evolution of visual design, spanning ancient civilizations to modern digital trends.
-Students explore the evolution of design, the historical context, and the influences that have shaped design practices.
-Students will apply the relevance of this knowledge to their contemporary and future design projects.
+This course introduces essential elements of the history of visual design with an emphasis on the evolution of design from ancient civilizations to modern digital trends.
+Explores the historical context and influences that have shaped design practices.
+Students apply this knowledge to contemporary and future design projects and critique their own work and the work of others.

 DMP 1223 Media Technology II (2-2-3)